Supportive Services for Veteran Families

 Ensuring housing stability for those who served

-Volunteers of America–Greater New York has expanded its veterans outreach and services as a grantee of Supportive Services for Veteran Families (SSVF).
-The U.S. Department of Veterans Affairs' Supportive Services for Veteran Families (SSVF) program awards grants to private non-profit organizations and consumer cooperatives who can provide supportive services to very low-income Veteran families living in or transitioning to permanent housing.
+VOA–Greater New York has expanded its veterans outreach and services as a grantee of Supportive Services for Veteran Families (SSVF).
+The U.S. Department of Veterans Affairs' Supportive SSVF program awards grants to private nonprofit organizations and consumer cooperatives who can provide supportive services to very low-income veteran families living in or transitioning to permanent housing.

-- Crisis Intervention
+- Crisis intervention

-- Vocational Counseling
+- Vocational counseling

-- Budget Management
+- Budget and money management

-- Support in coping with brain injury, post-traumatic stress and sleep disorders
+- Support in coping with brain injury, post-traumatic stress, and sleep disorders

 - Eviction prevention